pycontribs/pyrax/docs/cloud_loadbalancers.md

 ## Metadata
 Each load balancer can have arbitrary key/value pairs associated with it.
 These keys and values must be valid UTF-8 characters, of 256 characters or less.
 To see the metadata for a load balancer, call its `get_metadata()` method.
-This will return a dict that contains the keys and associated values, or an empty dict if the load balancer does not have any metadata.
+This returns a dict that contains the keys and associated values, or an empty dict if the load balancer does not have any metadata.

 There are two methods for creating metadata for a load balancer: `set_metadata()` and `update_metadata()`.
-The difference is that `update_metadata()` will only affect the keys in the update, whereas `set_metadata()` will delete any existing metadata first before setting the values passed to it.
+The difference is that `update_metadata()` only affects the keys in the update, whereas `set_metadata()` deletes any existing metadata first before setting the values passed to it.
 The following code illustrates the different methods for working with metadata:

     print "Initial metadata:", lb.get_metadata()
     lb.set_metadata({"a": "one", "b": "two", "c": "three"})